henleyz/Danbooru-Dataset-Maker/README.md

   **ratings**: This option takes a list with contents 's','q' and 'e'.
 They control whether the downloaded images are SFW or NSFW.
 The 512px version of the dataset only has SFW images so, if using 'q' or 'e' use the `-o` option with `rsync_files.py`.

-The example config file provided creates a classification dataset for `digimon` and `pokemon` images that necessarily have the `no_human` tag.
+The example config file provided creates a classification dataset for genshin impact characters images that necessarily have the `solo` tag.